-Josefine Mindus has been recognised as a composer in her homeland Sweden.
-In 2013, one of her works accompanied the entry of the Swedish King and Queen at the opening ceremony of the parliament in Stockholm.
-In 2015, Josefine Mindus represented Sweden at the “Ung Nordisk Musik”-Festival in Helsinki.
-In 2017, her children opera När Värdshuset Lyckosten fick Annorlunda besök was premiered at Vadstena Gamla Teater with nine following performances.
+Josefine Mindus has received recognition as a composer in her homeland Sweden.
+In 2013, one of her works accompanied the entry of the Swedish King and Queen at the opening ceremony of the Parliament in Stockholm and in 2015 she represented Sweden at the “Ung Nordisk Musik” festival in Helsinki.
+In 2017, her children’s opera När Värdshuset Lyckosten fick Annorlunda besök was premiered at Vadstena Gamla Teater.

-In January 2020, Josefine Mindus gave a lied recital at Theater Chemnitz, accompanied by her duo partner pianist Emanuel Ratiu.
+In 2020, Josefine Mindus gave a recital at Theater Chemnitz, accompanied by her duo partner pianist Emanuel Ratiu.

 Second Prize (Bachelor): Hochschule für Theater und Medien Hannover Competition 2021